TopAudioData/TopAudioData/README.md

 # Hello, World! 👋 I'm @ToPAudioData

-I'm an aspiring data scientist specializing in **Data Science**, **Natural Language Processing**, and **Machine Learning**.
+I'm a data scientist specializing in **Data Science**, **Natural Language Processing**, and **Machine Learning**.
 I'm excited about the opportunity to derive insights from data and develop innovative solutions.

 ## 🎓 Education

-I'm currently attending the Data Science Bootcamp by Neue Fische - a school and pool for digital talent.
-My studies started on November 27, 2023, and are expected to end on March 1, 2024.
+I completed the Data Science Bootcamp by Neue Fische - a school and pool for digital talent.
+From November 27, 2023 to March 1, 2024.

 ## 📫 Contact